50 Latest Advice IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-Your friend has been offered a place on a course at the university where you studied.
-He/She would like your advice about finding a place to live.
-Write an email to your friend.
-In your e mail describe where you lived when you were a student at the university recommend the best way for him/her to look for accomodation warn him/her of mistakes students make when choosing accomodation
+Your friend has been offered a place on a course at the University where you studied he would like your advice about finding a place to live. write an email to your friend in your email describe where you live when you wear a student at the University recommend the best way for him her to look for the accommodation won him of mistake students make when choosing accommodation

-TASK 1 A friend has written you to ask for advice about a problem at work.
-You have had a similar problem in the past.
-Write a letter to your friend. • Tell your friend you understand the problem • Explain what happened to you in the past • Suggest possible solutions to the problem.
-Write at least 150 words You do not need to write any addresses, Begin your letter as follows: Dear …..
+A friend of yours has recently written to you asking for advice about a problem at work.
+You have had a similar problem at your workplace in the past.
+Write a letter to your friend.
+In your letter, tell your friend how you feel about the problem explain how you faced a similar situation in the past suggpst possible solutions to the problem

 Is it batter for young to get advice from older people than young people ?
 Do you Agree or Disagree ?

-You recently receive a letter from a friend asking for advice about whether to go to college or to try a get a job.
-You think she/he should get a job.
-Write a letter to this friend.
-In your letter -Say why he/she would not enjoy going to college -explain why getting a job is a good idea for him/her -suggest types of job that would be suitable for him/her
+You recently received a letter from a friend asking for advice about whether to go to college or to try to get a job.
+You think he/she should get a job.
+Write a lette to this friend.
+In your letter Say why he/she would not enjoy college explain why getting a good job is a good idea for him/her suggest types job that would be suitable for him/her

 Your friend has been offered a place on a course at the university where you studied.
 He/She would like your advice about finding a place to live.
 Write a letter to your friend.
 In your letter * describe where you lived when you were a student at the university * recommend the best way for him/her to look for accomodation * warn him/her of mistakes students make when choosing accommodation